plaid/plaid-ruby/README.md

 Or install it yourself as:

-    $ gem install plaid
+    $ gem install plaid --pre

-The gem supports Ruby 2.7.1+ only.
+The gem supports Ruby 2.4.0+ only.

 ### Versioning